 Limeum aethiopicum var. lanceolatum, in Afrikaans the koggelmandervoetkaroo (agama foot Karoo) or aarbossie (little vein bush), is a hardy shrublet that grows to heights around 30 cm.

-The distribution ranges from Namibia, the Richtersveld to the Little Karoo.
-There are other variations of the plant, one of which, L. aethiopicum var. aethiopicum, is found widespread across Sub-Saharan Africa.
+The distribution ranges from Namibia and the Richtersveld to the Little Karoo.
+There are other varieties of the plant, one of which, L. aethiopicum var. aethiopicum, is found widespread across Sub-Saharan Africa.

 The plant is much sought after by browsing stock and game.
 Still, it is a robust plant not in danger of extinction early in the twenty first century (Vlok and Schutte-Vlok, 2010; iSpot; www.redlist.sanbi.org).